yukaberry/portfolio_forecasting_diabetes/README.md

 # Project : Data Science
 # Forecasting Diabetes by diagnostic measures
 **To diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements.
-All patients here are females at least 21 years old of Pima Indian heritage**
+All patients here are females at least 21 years old of Pima Indian heritage.** [Here](https://github.com/yukaberry/portfolio_forecasting_diabetes/blob/master/project_findings/analysis.md) to see the project findings

 1.The objecttive of this project
 2.Data details